-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Snohomish is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Snohomish isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Snohomish are a mix of both white- and blue-collar jobs.
 Overall, Snohomish is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Snohomish who work in office and administrative support (16.60%), sales jobs (10.02%), and management occupations (8.43%).

 Also of interest is that Snohomish has more people living here who work in computers and math than 95% of the places in the US.

-The education level of Snohomish citizens is a little higher than the average for US cities and towns: 24.39% of adults in Snohomish have at least a bachelor's degree.
+The population of Snohomish overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
+Of adults 25 and older in Snohomish, 24.39% have at least a bachelor's degree.

 The per capita income in Snohomish in 2010 was $27,705, which is upper middle income relative to Washington and the nation.
 This equates to an annual income of $110,820 for a family of four.
 However, Snohomish contains both very wealthy and poor people as well.